ncats/ls-vision/README.md

 # Overview

-This repository is an Angular library containing reusable chart directives.
+This repository is an Angular library for data visualizations containing reusable chart directives.
 Once it's cloned and the dependencies are installed, you can run a demo application that contains sample charts.

+LS-Vision depends on Vega Lite.
+[Documentation](https://github.com/LabShare/ls-vision/docs/LsVision-UserGuide.docx) contains examples of the available charts.

 # Installation